chrono208/Is-Anagram/README.md

 # Is-Anagram
-Checks to see if it's an anagram
+Checks to see if a word is an anagram

 <h1>Overview</h1>
 The is_anagram() function checks whether two given words are anagrams of each other.